wendyb8188/sep11-freedom-project/entries/entry05.md

 After many entries speaking about a project using Kaboom, I finally created that long-awaited project...
 Here is the [link](https://replit.com/@wendyb8188/FreedomProject?v=1) to my MVP!!! :D

 ### Next Steps
-IMPLEMENT my learnings to go beyond MVP.
+Implement my learnings to go beyond MVP or find out other ways to make my game more efficient and fun.
+Here are other ideas:
+* Include audio by applying my learnings
+* Make the crates (enemies)/hearts move slightly

 [Previous](entry04.md) | [Next](entry06.md)